How’s your new business coming along? Good? Why do you say that?

 Moments like these have made me realize that a lot of startup advice dispensed about is implicitly aimed for consumer startups.
 While hundreds of people are talking about unit economics for startups, nowhere did I find a distinction between B2B and B2C companies.
 This is perhaps explained by the sheer volume of consumer startups – AngelList actually shows over four startups tagged “consumer” for every one startup tagged “B2B” or “enterprise.”

 However, where unit economics is concerned, I’d like to dispense this myth for B2B startups.
 Don’t waste precious resources getting those figures right.
 At this stage, even your investor is more concerned whether you’ve built something that people will pay for.
 Unit economics gain importance after a Series A round.

 If you’d like me to deep-dive into your numbers, I’d be happy to provide a free consultation.
-Please reach out to me via email at firstname.lastname@example.org or even an inMail works.
+I run myStartUpCFO, a finance and accounting services company that provides on-demand CFO services.
+You can contact us via email at email@example.com or even an inMail works.